Neath Port Talbot: Education

 The local Neath Port Talbot Council is the education authority in the area which operates primary schools and secondary schools within the county.
 The local education authority operates 6 infant schools, 6 junior schools, 56 primary schools, 11 secondary schools and 3 special schools.

 Further Education in Neath Port Talbot is provided by a range of institutions.
-St. Joseph’s Catholic School & Sixth Form Centre in Port Talbot and Ysgol Gyfun Ystalyfera have traditional sixth form settings.
+St. Joseph's Catholic School & Sixth Form Centre in Port Talbot and Ysgol Gyfun Ystalyfera have traditional sixth form settings.
 NPTC Group operates from several sites within the county borough.
 The largest sites are located in Neath, Port Talbot and Pontardawe.

 The first dedicated higher education site in Neath Port Talbot opened in 2015 when Swansea University opened its science and innovation campus in Crymlyn Burrows.

 The University of South Wales has a campus located at Baglan Energy Park in Port Talbot.
 The Baglan campus houses a Renewable Hydrogen Research and Development Centre.

 Media

 A separate daily edition of the South Wales Evening Post is published for the Neath Port Talbot area.
 The paper's publisher, Reach plc, also produces a free weekly paper, the Neath Port Talbot Courier, which is inserted in Thursday's edition of the South Wales Evening Post.
 The local council publishes a quarterly, Community Spirit, produced and funded in conjunction with seven other public sector partners.

-Community radio station is XS broadcasts to both Neath (97.4) and Port Talbot (107.9).
-Nation Radio briefly broadcast to the wider South Wales region from studios in Neath, but is now based in Cardiff.
-The county borough is within the local commercial radio licence areas for the CHR-formatted station The Wave, its Soft Adult Contemporary sister station Greatest Hits Radio South Wales and the Adult Contemporary-orientated Easy Radio.
-Neath Port Talbot is also within the licence area of Heart South Wales, available via the Swansea area's 106.0 FM frequency.
+Community radio station XS broadcast to the county borough on 97.4 & 107.9 FM before it became defunct in 2011.
+Nation Radio Wales briefly broadcast to the wider South Wales region from studios in Neath, but is now based in Cardiff.
+The county borough is within the local commercial radio licence areas of Hits Radio South Wales, its sister station Greatest Hits Radio South Wales, Swansea Bay Radio and Heart South Wales.